NikolayKanchevski/SierraEngine.NET/README.md

 ## 🗺️ Mip Mapping

 There is also <a href="https://en.wikipedia.org/wiki/Mipmap">Mip Mapping</a>, which, not only gets rid of <a href="https://en.wikipedia.org/wiki/Moir%C3%A9_pattern">Moiré patterns</a> in textures, but also greatly increases the frame rate.
-What it does is lower the quality of textures when the camera is far.
-It is barely noticable to the user, but saves a lot of resources on textures.
+What it does is lower the quality of textures when the camera is far from the object.
+It is barely noticable to the user, but saves a lot of computing resources on textures.
 Here is an example:

 ![ScreenShot](Screenshots/MipMappingClose.jpg)
 ![ScreenShot](Screenshots/MipMappingFar.jpg)